nuxencs/seasonpackarr/docs/product-specs/prowlarr-backfill.md

 not cap the database file size: SQLite uses space for indexes and can retain free pages for reuse.
 No manual database maintenance is normally required.

+### Startup Logs

+At `INFO` level, messages with `module=database` show the database path when it opens. `discovery database ready` confirms successful initialization and reports the schema version and journal mode.
+This message also appears on normal restarts.

+When migrations are needed, the logs show the old and new schema versions and the number of pending migrations. `database migrations applied` appears only after they commit.
+These startup messages do not include configuration contents, credentials, SQL parameters, or cached release data.

 ### Back Up or Restore

 1. Stop seasonpackarr cleanly.